Beginner's Guide for WordPress / Start your WordPress Blog in minutes

-With the right visual editor you can create custom widgets featuring links, images, text, and more.
+With the right visual editor, you can create custom widgets featuring links, images, text, and more.
 You can then add these widgets to different areas of your theme and display them across your WordPress website.

 Why Use Visual Editor to Create Widgets in WordPress?

-Widgets allow you to add rich content outside of the traditional page and post area.
+Widgets allow you to add rich content outside of the main page and post area.
 Every WordPress theme is different, but you can typically add widgets to areas like the footer, header, and sidebar.

 Many websites use these areas to show an about section, display their most popular posts, add an email newsletter sign-up form, and more.

 That being said, let’s see how you can use a visual editor to create custom widgets in WordPress.
-Simply use the links below to jump to the method that’s right for your theme.
+Simply use the links below to jump to the method that’s right for your theme:

-Method 1.
-Using the Widgets Options Plugin (Works with All WordPress Themes)
+Method 1: Using the Widgets Options Plugin (Works With All WordPress Themes)

 First, you need to install and activate the Widget Options plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.